blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 Configure Firefox
 -----------------

+Before we start configuring, if you chose to use the dummy key, we need to add a security exception in Firefox.
+Visit the URL ``https://msync.example.com`` in your Firefox browser, where ``msync.example.com`` is your Mozilla sync server domain.
+In the "This Connection is Untrusted" page, click ``I Understand the Risks``, then the ``Add Exception...`` button.
+Make sure the ``Permanently store this exception`` is checked, then click the ``Confirm Security Exception`` button.

 To make your Firefox uses the synchronize server we have just set up, first log out your Mozilla account if you have logged in.
 Then type ``about:config`` in the navigation bar and press Enter.
 If a button with the text ``I'll be careful, I promise!`` shows up, click on it.
 Now you should be at a page with a list of options and a search bar on the